-For gift expenses, you must be able to prove:
+For gift expenses, you must be able to prove all of the following.

-- ÿ The cost of the gift.
+- The cost of the gift.

-- ♥ The date you gave the gift.
+- The date you gave the gift.

-- A description of the gift.
+- · A description of the gift.

-- ÿ Your reason for giving the gift or any business benefit you gained (or expected to gain) from giving it.

-- The occupation or other information about the person receiving the gift, including name, title, or other information establishing a business relationship to you.
+- Your reason for giving the gift or any business benefit you gained (or expected to gain) from giving it. - The occupation or other information about the person receiving the gift, including name, title, or other information establishing a business relationship to you.